The Best Man Holiday: Production

 In October 2011, it was announced that a sequel to the 1999 film The Best Man was in development.
 On February 22, 2013, it was announced that the film would be titled The Best Man Holiday.

-In March 2013, Terrence Howard revealed details about the film, saying: "I think it's going to be amazing film and I get teary-eyed thinking about it because there's some tragedy in it.
+In March 2013, Terrence Howard revealed details about the film, saying: "I think it's going to be an amazing film and I get teary-eyed thinking about it because there's some tragedy in it.
 That's all I'll say...[Director and screenwriter] Malcolm Lee showed us what intelligent young black people were capable of in The Best Man I, but The Best Man II, it shows where people go, whether they're doing the right thing or the wrong thing, and how much we need each other within our community."

 Principal photography began in April 2013 in Toronto, Ontario.

+Home media

+The Best Man Holiday was released on DVD and Blu-ray on February 11, 2014, by Universal Pictures Home Entertainment.

 Reception

 Box office

 The Best Man Holiday debuted with a $10.7 million Friday total, notably beating Thor: The Dark World for the top box office spot of that day.
 The Best Man Holiday did even better the next day earning $12.4 million on Saturday.
 It then went on to be the number two film of the weekend, taking in close to $30.6 million.
 It eventually earned a total of $70.5 million in the United States and $72.8 million worldwide.